What is the new Real Estate Salesperson Program?

 When can I register for the new Real Estate Salesperson Program?

-Humber will begin accepting applications for the program in July 2019 and courses will begin in September 2019.
+Humber has begun accepting applications for the program and courses will begin in September 2019.

 How do I apply?